The Loyal Company

 Conventional wisdom says that customer loyalty is a key ingredient of most companies’ success.
 In insurance, measurement of persistency is often a proxy for loyalty and is a long-established basis for understanding future profitability; for a long time, the Financial Services Authority published reports on lapse rates in life and pensions products as an indicator of quality.

 However, the conventional approach to loyalty takes the rather corporate-centric view that, if a business is well run, it has a right to expect loyalty from its customers.
-But in reality there is no automatic right to loyalty and AFM encourages its members to think about how loyal they themselves are to their own key stakeholders.
+But in reality there is no automatic right to loyalty.

 The quality of these relationships is, at least partly, within the control of a company.
 Getting the balance right across these areas will contribute to creating the right operating environment, by which:

 - Customers enjoy a long and fruitful relationship

 - Employees are motivated and stay in post for the long-term

 - Suppliers and business partners provide productive support

 - The community, and society at large, recognises the contribution the company makes to general prosperity and well-being.

 AFM continues to explore these concepts further by reference to the mutual insurance sector, drawing on case studies from our members: